 There are several reasons why your business goes through a quiet time.
 It could be that your target group is on holiday or that your product itself is seasonal.
 It could also be that you have been so busy, you stopped marketing your small business.
-Either way, here are my 3 favourite ways to boost your small business in quiet times!
+Either way, finding ways to boost your small business in quiet times is vital!

 Quiet times in business…